rask/JSAudioEvents/README.md

 ## Contributing

+1. Ensure you've got NPM and Grunt installed and operational.
+2. Create a fork of this repository and clone to your development environment.
+3.	`$ npm install && grunt` to run designated Grunt tasks.
-Make a fork, create a topic branch, make a pull request.
+4. Create a topic branch, make additions, changes and fixes.
+5. Push your changes back to your fork and make a pull request.
+6. Changes will be reviewed and merged when appropriate.

 ## License